Art & Design

 AR 311 Watercolor II3

-AR 321 Intermediate Printmaking3
+AR 321 Printmaking II3

-Further exploration of technical and aesthetic,aspects of matrix-based art making.
-Individually,directed projects emphasizing mixed- process,printing.
+Further exploration of technical and aesthetic aspects of matrix-based art making.
+Individually directed projects emphasizing mixed-process printing.
 Prerequisite: AR 221.
-Fall and Spring,semesters.
+Fall and spring semesters.
 Fee.

 AR 323 Typography I3